 Securing the MySQL server deployment.
 Enter password for user root:

-MySQL have plugin to validate password that will check password strength.
+MySQL has a plugin to validate a password that will check password strength.
 Press

 VALIDATE PASSWORD PLUGIN can be used to test passwords and improve security.
 It checks the strength of password and allows the users to set only those passwords which are secure enough.
 Would you like to setup VALIDATE PASSWORD plugin?
 Press y|Y for Yes, any other key for No: y

-Choose 2 for level of password validation policy and press choose
+Choose 2 for the level of password validation policy and press choose

-N on changing root password since want to keep current root password.
+N on changing root password since want to keep the current root password.

 By default, a MySQL installation has an anonymous user, allowing anyone to log into MySQL without having to have a user account created for them.
 This is intended only for testing, and to make the installation go a bit smoother.
 You should remove them before moving into a production environment.
 Remove anonymous users?
 (Press y|Y for Yes, any other key for No) : y Success.